-lacksquare TO VOTE BY MAIL, PLEASE DETACH HERE, MARK AND DATE PROXY CARD, AND RETURN IN THE POSTAGE-PAID ENVELOPE PROVIDED ▼ Please mark vote as in this sample Election of Directors Election of twelve directors for a term to end as of the 2025 Annual Meeting of Stockholders and until their successors are duly elected and qualified.
-While you may mark instructions with respect to any or all of the nominees, you may mark "FOR" in respect of only twelve (12) nominees in total.
-You are permitted to vote for fewer than twelve (12) nominees, your shares will only be voted "FOR" in respect of those nominees you have marked.
-If you vote "FOR" in respect of more than twelve (12) nominees, your votes on Proposal 1 regarding nominees will be invalid and will not be counted.
-If you sign and return your WHITE proxy card and do not specify how you want your shares to be voted, they will be voted "FOR" in respect of all of the Company nominees.
-The Board of Directors recommends you vote "FOR" ONLY the following twelve (12) Company director nominees in Proposal 1: Company Nominees: FOR WITHHOLD 1a.
-P. Robert Bartolo 1b.
+▼ TO VOTE BY MAIL, PLEASE DETACH HER E, MARK AND DATE PROXY CARD, AND RETURN IN THE POSTAGE-PAID ENVELOPE PROVIDED ▼ Please mark vote as in this sample 1.
+Election of Directors Election of thirteen directors for a term to end as of the 2025 Annelected and qualified.
+While you may mark instructions with respect only thirteen (13) nominees in total.
+You are permitted to vote for feewer than thirteen (13) nominees, your shares will only be voted "FOR" in respect of more than thirteen (13) nominees, your votes counted.
+If you sign and return your WHITE proxy card and do be voted "FOR" in respect of all of the Company nominees.
+The Board of Directors recommends you vote "FOR" ONLY the follow Company Nominees: 1a.
+P. Robert Bartolo 1e.
+Andrea J. Goldsmith 1b.
 Cindy Christy 1f.
-Tammy K. Jones 1j.
-Bradley E. Singer 1l.
-Matthew Thornton, Ill The Boots Capital nominees OPPOSED by the Company: FOR WITHHOLD The Boots Capital nominees OPPOSED by the Company: FOR WITHHOLD 1n.
-Theodore B. Miller, Jr. 1o.
-Tripp H. Rice The Board of Directors recommends you vote "FOR" Proposals 2 and 3: 2.
+Tammy K. Jones 1c.
+Ari Q. Fitzgerald 1g.
+Kevin T. Kabat 1d.
+Jason Genrich 1h.
+Anthony J. Melone The Boots Capital nominees OPPOSED by the Company: FOR WITHHOLD 1p.
+Tripp H. Rice 1o.
+Theodore B. Miller, Jr. 1g.
+David P. Wheeler 1o.
+Theodore B. Miller, Jr. 1g.
+David P. Wheeler 1only the company of the company of the product of the company of the c o any or all of the nominees, you may mark "FOR" in respect of ore than thirteen (13) nominees.
+If you vote "FOR" in respect of DR" in respect of those nominees you have marked.
+If you vote n Proposal 1 regarding nominees will be invalid and will not be ot specify how you want your shares to be voted, they will The Board of Directors recommends you vote "FOR" Proposals 2 and 3: 2.
 The ratification of the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accountants for fiscal year 2024.
 3. The non-binding, advisory vote to approve the compensation of the Company's named executive officers.
 The Board of Directors recommends you vote "AGAINST" Proposal 4: 4.
 The Boots Capital proposal, if properly presented at the Annual Meeting, to repeal each provision of, or amendment to, the Company's By-laws adopted by the Board without the approval of the stockholders of the Company since December 19, 2023.
-Date: 1p.
-David P. Wheeler Signature 3 Signature (Joint Owners) Title(s) Please sign exactly as your name(s) appear(s) hereon.
-When igning as attorney, executor, administrator, or other fiduciary, please tive full title as such.
+1o.
+Theodore B. Miller, Jr. Date:, 2024 - - - - - - - - - - - - - - - - - - - Signature (Joint Owners) Title(s) Please sign exactly as your name(s) appear(s) hereon.
+When signing is attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
-All olders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+All holders just sign.
+If a corporation or partnership, please sign in full corporate